-- Credit hours and reporting: Experienced attorneys (admitted to the New York Bar for more than two years) are required to complete 24 credit hours, with at least 4 of the 24 credit hours in the Ethics and Professionalism category and 1 of the remaining credits in Diversity, Inclusion, and Elimination of Bias every two years, reporting within 30 days after the attorney's birthday.
+- Credit hours and reporting: Experienced attorneys (admitted to the New York Bar for more than two years) are required to complete 24 credit hours, with at least 4 of the 24 credit hours in the Ethics and Professionalism category, 1 of the remaining credits in the Diversity, Inclusion, and Elimination of Bias category, and 1 of the remaining credits in Cybersecurity, Privacy, and Data Protection category every two years, reporting within 30 days after the attorney's birthday.

 - Minutes per credit hour: 50 minutes.
 To calculate credit for a specific program, divide the total minutes of instruction by 50 and round down to the nearest half hour.